Banking & ATM Fees in Georgia (2026)

 Can I open a local bank account in Georgia as a nomad?

-Georgia typically requires either residency status or a long-term visa to open a local bank account.
-For most nomads on tourist allowances, a Wise multi-currency account holding Georgian Lari (or USD if you're transferring in) plus a backup card like Revolut or Charles Schwab is sufficient and avoids the local-account paperwork entirely.
+Georgia generally requires residency or a long-term visa to open a local bank account.
+On a tourist stay, a Wise multi-currency account holding Georgian Lari plus a backup card is enough and skips the paperwork.

 Is Georgia a cash or card country?

-Georgia runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Georgian Lari at the start of each week to avoid repeat ATM trips.
+Georgia runs on both cash and cards.
+Cards work in larger venues; keep Georgian Lari on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Georgia affect my banking setup?
+Does triggering tax residency in Georgia affect my banking?

 Related on Settled Nomad